Edward T. Schneider was a research test pilot at NASA's Dryden Flight Research Center, Edwards, Calif., from 1983 to 2000.

 Schneider received his bachelor's degree from Thomas More College, Crestview Hills, Ky.
 He is a distinguished graduate of the U.S. Naval War College Command and Staff course and earned a master's degree from the U.S. Naval Postgraduate School, Monterey, Calif., in 1978.

 An active member of the Society of Experimental Test Pilots since 1974, Schneider became Fellow of the Society in 1993 and served as its president in 1993-94.
 He also served as a director of the Warbirds of America.
-In 1996 he received both the NASA Exceptional Service Medal and the American Institute of Aeronautics and Astronautics Chanute Flight Award for the conduct of hazardous F-18 high-angle-of-attack flight testing.
+In 1996 he received the NASA Exceptional Service Medal and the American Institute of Aeronautics and Astronautics Chanute Flight Award for the conduct of hazardous F-18 high-angle-of-attack flight testing.
 In 1998 he was inducted into the James B. Taylor Jr. Memorial Room and Carrier Aviation Test Pilot Hall of Honor on board the USS Yorktown (CV-10).
 Schneider was honored with the NASA Distinguished Service Medal in 2004, and was inducted into the Aerospace Walk of Honor in Lancaster, Calif., in September 2005.